Signed in as:

 filler@godaddy.com

 The Social Justice Billboard Project elevates BIPOC voices and artwork in our community in Minneapolis, MN using the three billboards facing the intersection of East 38th Street and Chicago Avenue South, the site of George Floyd's murder and memorial.
 This Project was initiated in response to the murder of George Floyd and inspired by Peyton Scott Russell's "Icon of a Revolution" mural placed at Mr. Floyd's memorial site in the days following his death.
-Phase I of the project ran from July 2020 until the end of March 2021 and was entirely community funded thanks to contributions through social media promotion from supporters like you.
+Phase I of the project ran from July 2020 until the end of March 2021 and was entirely community-funded thanks to contributions through social media promotion from supporters like you.
 Thank you!

-Phase II ran from April 2021 thru March 2022, with an additional two months April & May supported by Clear Channel Outdoor, was supported by the National Academy of Design & The Woodbury Foundation where we exhibited the works of Julie Buffalohead, William Ransom, Gabriel Villa, Maria Cristina Tavera, Patience Zalanga, Jim Denomie, Seitu Ken Jones, Xavier Tavera, Luis Fitch, Heather Hart, and Peyton Scott Russell.
+Phase II ran from April 2021 thru March 2022, with an additional two months April & May supported by Clear Channel Outdoor, was supported by the National Academy of Design/Edwin Austin Abbey Memorial Trust Fund for Mural Painting & The Woodbury Foundation- where we exhibited the works of Julie Buffalohead, William Ransom, Gabriel Villa, Maria Cristina Tavera, Patience Zalanga, Jim Denomie, Seitu Ken Jones, Xavier Tavera, Luis Fitch, Heather Hart, and Peyton Scott Russell.

 We are very grateful to Naima Green, Ivan B. Watkins, Jessica Wimbley, William Ransom, Peyton Scott Russell, and Melodee Strong for sharing their work in Phase I of billboards in 2020 at the George Floyd vigil site on East 38th Street and Chicago Ave South.